Factors that Influence the Cost of RV Insurance?

 But if you have been keeping your used travel trailer in great condition then there is no reason why an insurer will not give you a lower rate on your insurance because they know that you’re less likely to file a claim because of a damaged RV.

 Aside from that, it’s advisable to skip out on total loss replacement coverage if you own an old RV that’s in good condition as you are better off buying a new one in the event of it getting damaged.
-For you will not get a high deductible for it.
+You will not get a high deductible for it.

 The more often you travel in your RV the more expensive your insurance policy will be.
 This is because the vehicle is more at risk of getting into a collision or getting vandalized on the road than when it’s parked in your driveway.